HUPO-PSI/mzQC/docs/pages/worked-examples/intro_set.md

 ![PCA plot of the healthy vs diseased samples.](../../pages/figures/intro_set_pca.png)

-Next, we'll look at how mzQC can encapsulate such analysis, storing the the first five principal components as a table metric, referenced by the previously defined set labels.
+Next, we'll look at how mzQC can encapsulate such analysis, storing the first five principal components as a table metric, referenced by the previously defined set labels.

 ```
 {